mayaeliza/Election_Analysis/README.md

 -Software: Python 3.9.0, Visual Studio Code, 1.49.3

 ## Election-Audit Results:
--The Election-Audit Results can be found in the election_analysis.txt file.
+The Election-Audit Results can be found in the election_analysis.txt file.

 The analysis of the election show that:

 There were 369,711 votes cast in the election.

 The candidates were:
    -Charles Casper Stockham
    -Diana DeGette
    -Raymon Anthony Doane

 The candidate results were:
   -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.